encode/httpx/docs/advanced/transports.md

 ## Custom transports

-A transport instance must implement the low-level Transport API, which deals with sending a single request, and returning a response.
+A transport instance must implement the low-level Transport API which deals with sending a single request, and returning a response.
 You should either subclass `httpx.BaseTransport` to implement a transport to use with `Client`, or subclass `httpx.AsyncBaseTransport` to implement a transport to